unmanarc/libMantids30/README.md

 * OpenSUSE Tumbleweed
 * Fedora Linux 35
 * Ubuntu 18.04/20.04/22.04
-* CentOS/RHEL 7/8/9
+* RHEL-like 7/8/9
-* CentOS/RHEL 5/6, but may require special/external C++11 compilers, we don't recommend it
+* RHEL-like 5/6, but may require special/external C++11 compilers, we don't recommend it

 ### Overall Pre-requisites: